- When grandparents assume an extensive caretaker role in their grandchildren’s lives, it’s possible for them to experience Grandparent Burnout.

 Grandparenting Can Be Stressful Yet Incredibly Rewarding

-Although this increased “parenting” on behalf of grandparents can be stressful and challenging, it can be incredibly rewarding when dealt with properly.
+Although this increased “parenting” on behalf of grandparents can be stressful and challenging, it can be incredibly rewarding when done properly.
 Of course, establishing a healthy relationship and connection with your grandchildren is beneficial for both, but did you know that it can also be good for your brain health?
 A 2014 study published in Menopause showed that grandmothers assisting in childcare at least one day of the week did better on cognitive tests.
 Being in the companionship of a younger generation can also be helpful by keeping you connected to current trends, along with helping you stay more physically and mentally active.

 Ways of Bonding Closer with Your Grandchildren

 There are many benefits and rewards for all parties involved when grandparents babysit their grandchildren.
 Whether you’re looking to establish a healthy relationship or want to find new ways to bond, so here are some ways to further improve your relationship with your grandchildren.